+The consolidated financial statements at 31 December 2019 include goodwill of €3,825 million.

-million.impairmentThe directors tested goodwill for impairment estimating the recoverable amount of the cash-generating units (CGU) to which goodwill is allocated.
-The estimated recoverable amount is based on value in use, that is the present value of the futureimpairment by the pare February 2updating ou process us business piimpairment by the pare February 2 r understanding of the testing procedure approved nt's board of directors on 25 method).
-This method is characterised by a high degree of complexity and the use of estimates which are by their very nature, uncertain and subjective, about: - the expected cash flows, determined on the basis of the general and sector trends, the actual cash flows for recent years and the projected growth rates; - the financial parameters used to calculate the discount rate.
+The directors tested goodwill for impairment estimating the recoverable amount of the cash-generating units (CGU) to which goodwill is allocated.
+The estimated recoverable amount is based on value in use, that is the present value of the future expected cash flows (discounted cash flows method).

+This method is characterised by a high degree of complexity and the use of estimates which are by their very nature, uncertain and subjective, about:

+- the expected cash flows, determined on the basis of the general and sector trends, the actual cash flows for recent years and the projected growth rates; - the financial parameters used to calculate the discount rate.

 The 2020-2024 business plan (the "business plan") that the parent's directors approved on 12 March 2020 which is the basis for the cash flow estimates, is not only affected by the uncertainties inherent in forecasting, but also by the spending programmes of governments and public agencies, which are subject to delays, changes when work is in progress or cancellations.

-For the above reasons, we believe that the recoverability of goodwill is a key audit matter. assessing to match a sector the key asses impairment of the key assets and the key assets and the key as ur understanding of the ed to draft the group's an; he criteria used to identify the racing the amount of the CGU liabilities to the relevant nounts in the consolidated atements; the cash flows used for testing to the cash flows the business plan; he main assumptions used by is in drafting the business isonableness; g the most significant ies between the data the past years' plans and es, in order to assess the f the forecasting process; ur own specialist to assess ableness of the impairment ated assumptions, including ng external data and ; the sensitivity analysis the notes to the consolidated atements with reference to sumptions used in the
+For the above reasons, we believe that the recoverability of goodwill is a key audit matter.

+- updating our understanding of the impairment testing procedure approved by the parent's board of directors on 25 February 2020; - updating our understanding of the process used to draft the group's business plan; - analysing the criteria used to identify the CGU and tracing the amount of the CGU assets and liabilities to the relevant carrying amounts in the consolidated financial statements; - comparing the cash flows used for impairment testing to the cash flows included in the business plan; - analysing the main assumptions used by the directors in drafting the business plan for reasonableness; - considering the most significant discrepancies between the data included in the past years' plans and actual figures, in order to assess the accuracy of the forecasting process; - involving our own specialist to assess the reasonableness of the impairment test and related assumptions, including by comparing external data and information; - assessing the sensitivity analysis included in the notes to the consolidated financial statements with reference to the key assumptions used in the impairment test; - assessing the appropriateness of the presentation and adequacy of disclosures about goodwill and impairment testing in the consolidated financial statements.